Zamia integrifolia aka Florida Arrowroot

 Florida Arrowroot, Coontie, Bay Rush

-How to care for Florida Arrowroot
+How difficult is it to take care of Florida Arrowroot

 Even if you don't have a green thumb, you can successfully care for Florida Arrowroot due to its easy-going nature.